-- has not satisfactorily completed a course of studies or administrative requirement which constitute prerequisites for such a placement; or
+- has not satisfactorily completed a course of studies or administrative requirement specified in the unit outline which constitute prerequisites for such a placement; or

 - is consistently unable, after due instruction and guidance, to perform the skills required at an appropriate standard attainable through supervision by University staff or on-site supervisory staff; or

-- is considered by the supervising organisation or the Lecturer in Charge to be performing significantly below a pass standard and/or to be hindering and disrupting the conduct of the business or the day-today activity of the placement provider; or
+- is considered by the supervising organisation or the Lecturer in Charge to be hindering and disrupting the conduct of the business or the day-to-day activity of of the placement provider; or

 - is considered by the supervising organisation or the Lecturer in Charge to be unsafe or not following directions.